argyaa/argyaa/README.md

 ### Hi there 👋

-I am a frontend developer, I can use and work with [Flutter](https://flutter.dev/) to createa a lot of great applications.
+I am a junior frontend developer, I can use and work with [Flutter](https://flutter.dev/) to create a lot of great applications.
 Also, I am interest in android development

 <!--
 **argyaa/argyaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.